trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/integrations/accounting-integrations/NetSuite.md

 From there, the NetSuite connection will sync, and the configuration dialogue box will appear.

-Please note that you must create the connection using a NetSuite account with the Expensify Integration role
+Please note that you must create the connection using a NetSuite account with the Ieatta Integration role

-Once connected, all reports exported from Expensify will be generated in NetSuite using SOAP Web Services (the term NetSuite employs when records are created through the integration).
+Once connected, all reports exported from Ieatta will be generated in NetSuite using SOAP Web Services (the term NetSuite employs when records are created through the integration).

 # How to Configure Export Settings

-There are numerous options for exporting Expensify reports to NetSuite.
+There are numerous options for exporting Ieatta reports to NetSuite.
 Let's explore how to configure these settings to align with your business needs.
 To access these settings, head to **Settings > Workspace > Group > Connections** and select the **Configure** button.

 ## Export Options